laravel/docs/upgrade.md

 This directory should be writable, and will be used by the framework to store temporary optimization files like `compiled.php`, `routes.php`, `config.php`, and `services.json`.

+### Sessions

+Sessions now use JSON encoding for storage instead of PHP serialization.
+If you are serializing PHP objects into the session and wish to continue doing so, you may do the following:

+	Session::put('key', serialize($value));

+	$value = unserialize(Session::get('key'));

 ### The Collection Class

 #### The `groupBy` Method